Managers take over operations, reopen pipes at French oil hub

 "This was ordered by the local government official," Defrense said.

-The company is central to France's oil sector with its 2.4 million cubic metres of crude storage capacity and 1.7 million cubic metres of refined products storage capacity that includes jet fuel, diesel, petrol and naphtha at Le Havre port.
+The company is central to France's oil sector with its 2.4 million cubic meters of crude storage capacity and 1.7 million cubic meters of refined products storage capacity that includes jet fuel, diesel, petrol and naphtha at Le Havre port.

 CIM supplies nearby Exxon Mobil's (XOM.N) 240,000 barrel-per-day Port Jerome - Gravenchon refinery, one of three out of eight refineries in France that has not been halted by the strike.